 Alexa Meyer: “I believe investing in our mental wellbeing should be as easy, and as modern, as taking care of our physical well-being.
 Our emotions and mental processes inform so much of how we think, feel, and act on a daily basis, yet, the resources to take care of our mental health are extremely stigmatized and hard to access.

 I experienced this frustration first-hand when I was starting to feel like I didn’t have control over how I felt.
-I felt highly anxious, frustrated, and burnt out.
+I felt highly anxious, frustrated, and burned out.
 These feelings were starting to impact my day to day happiness, productivity, and relationships.

 I knew I wanted to start learning how to take better care of myself, but finding a therapist and deciding if therapy was going to be useful was extremely time consuming and frustrating.
 I wondered why mental health wasn’t as easy to access as going to the gym or a walk-in clinic like it is for physical health.
 After experiencing this frustration first-hand, I decided to start working on Orchid with the mission of making mental health modern, easy, and accessible.”